Melissa Riso Reveals Stunning Navel Tattoo Removal Results

 “Do what makes you happy always.
 Stories like this are what make us who we are you gorgeous no matter what,” a second person declared.

-“That’s quite a story, and I applaud you for your bravery and honesty about telling your followers about this,” praised a third.
+“That’s quite a story, and I applaud you for your bravery and honesty about telling your followers about this,” praised a third follower.

-The Inquisitr previously reported that the celebrity hairstylist thrilled her fans in a post that featured a photograph of herself wearing a gorgeous turquoise bikini as she hoped for summer to arrive soon.
-The model’s sunkissed skin glistened with oil in the sexy shot.
+The Inquisitr previously reported that the celebrity hairstylist thrilled her fans in a post that featured her wearing a gorgeous turquoise bikini as she hoped for summer to arrive soon.
+The model’s sun-kissed skin glistened with oil in the captivating shot.